-The NIST Ongoing Face Recognition Vendor Test (FRVT) 3 performed at the end of 2019 provides additional results.
-See NIST report.
+The NIST Ongoing Face Recognition Vendor Test (FRVT) 3, performed at the end of 2019, provides additional results.
+See the NIST report.

 NIST also demonstrated that the best facial recognition algorithms have no racial or sex bias, as reported in January 2020 by ITIF.
 Critics were wrong.

-In NIST's reports (August 2020 and March 2021) entitled "Face recognition accuracy with face masks using post-COVID-19 algorithms", we see how algorithms, in less than a year, are increasing their performance.
+In NIST's reports (August 2020 and March 2021) entitled "Face recognition accuracy with face masks using post-COVID-19 algorithms", we see how algorithms are increasing their performance in less than a year.

 Facial Emotion Recognition (FER)

-Facial Emotion Recognition (from real-time or static images)is the process of mapping facial expressions to identify emotions such as disgust, joy, anger, surprise, fear, or sadness - or compound emotion such as sadly angry - on a human face with image processing software.
+Facial Emotion Recognition (from real-time or static images)is the process of mapping facial expressions to identify emotions such as disgust, joy, anger, surprise, fear, or sadness - or compound emotion such as sadness, anger - on a human face with image processing software.